SciLifeLab-TrainingHub-Platform/TeSS/docs/docker.md

     cp config/secrets.example.yml config/secrets.yml

-`tess.yml` is already present in config/ folder.
-`tess.yml` is used to configure features and branding of your TeSS instance. `secrets.yml` is used to hold API keys etc.
+`tess.yml` is already present in config/ folder to configure features and branding of your TeSS instance. `secrets.yml` is used to hold API keys etc.

 *Note: If changes are made to these files the containers will need to be restarted.*